Skip to content

 • Training and Awareness: This involves developing a comprehensive IT security training program that covers essential topics such as password management, data protection, and phishing recognition, tailored to various roles in the organization.
 Regular training sessions keep employees informed about the latest threats and best practices, while simulated attacks provide practical experience in identifying and countering threats.
 Additionally, making IT security resources easily accessible empowers employees to educate themselves, and regularly evaluating and updating training materials ensures relevance in addressing new security challenges.

-ITSM Risk Management provides a systematic approach to identifying, mitigating, and tracking risks, while ITSM Security Management focuses on the practical implementation of robust security practices.
+ITSM Risk Management provides a systematic approach to identifying, mitigating, and tracking risks, while ITSM Information Security Management focuses on the practical implementation of robust security practices.
 The two work hand-in-hand.

-Some organizations prefer to embed risk management practices within their ITSM Security Management processes, while others view ITSM Risk Management as a subset of a larger risk management program.
+Some organizations prefer to embed risk management practices within their ITSM Information Security Management processes, while others view ITSM Risk Management as a subset of a larger risk management program.

 Either way, there are strong synergies between the two, including: